 Responsible AI in Protein Science

-Machine learning is revolutionizing protein science, unlocking new insights and tools that can improve the health of people and and the planet.
-To ensure this benefits everyone, we’re advancing initiatives to promote safe and ethical research practices in our field.
+Machine learning is transforming protein science, unlocking powerful technologies that will improve human and planetary health.
+To ensure these tools benefit everyone, we champion initiatives that foster safe and ethical research practices in our field.

 Our Commitment to Responsible AI